-5 Important Things to Remember about your claim
+5 Important Things to Remember about your Social Security Claim

 1. File right away.

 Some types of Social Security benefits only start a month after you file for them.
 By waiting to file you may be losing benefits to which you are entitled.

 You should always appeal through the hearing level, at least.
 Also if you are denied by a judge then you should file a new claim.
 If you are disabled do not stop fighting untll you get your benefits.